Quantum interferometers: principles and applications: HOM interferometer

-Furthermore, surface plasmon polaritons (plasmons), which are a combination of light and a collective oscillation of the free-electron plasma at metal/dielectric interfaces, have been utilized to study HOM interference \cite{You2020Nano,Fujii2014PRB,Martino2014PRAppl,Dheur2016SA}.
-By employing nanofabrication techniques, one can make plasmonic BS and integrated on-chip detectors, allowing efficient detection of a single plasmon \cite{Vest2017Science}.
-Plasmon-based HOM interferometers have demonstrated a quantum-mechanical interaction between pairs of indistinguishable surface plasmons, providing a versatile platform for studying the quantum behavior of light, enabling advanced functionalities for quantum technologies, and contributing to the development of nanophotonics and integrated optics \cite{Heeres2013Nnano,Fakonas2014NP,Cai2014PRAppl}.
+Furthermore, surface plasmon polaritons, which are a combination of light and a collective oscillation of the free-electron plasma at metal/dielectric interfaces, have been utilized to study HOM interference \cite{You2020Nano,Fujii2014PRB,Martino2014PRAppl,Dheur2016SA,Cai2014PRAppl}.
+Using nanofabrication techniques, plasmonic BS and integrated on-chip detectors can be made, allowing efficient detection of a single plasmon \cite{Vest2017Science}.
+Plasmon-based HOM interferometers could be a versatile platform for studying the quantum behavior of light, enabling advanced functionalities for quantum technologies \cite{Heeres2013Nnano,Fakonas2014NP,Cai2014PRAppl, Hong2024NP}.
 Last but not least, HOM interference has been investigated with other particle-like entities, such as phonons (quantized vibrations in solids) \cite{Toyoda2015Nature}, magnons (quanta of magnetic excitations) \cite{Su2022PRL}, and solitons (stable, localized wave packets) \cite{Sun2014PRA}.
-These studies provide insights into the fundamental behavior of these particles and have implications for applications in quantum acoustics, spintronics, and nonlinear optics.
+These studies provide insights into the fundamental behavior of these quasi-particles and have implications for applications in quantum acoustics, spintronics, and nonlinear optics.